 If you operate an LLC or corporation in Kansas, you need to designate a resident agent (referred to as a “registered agent” in most other states) to accept document deliveries from the state.
-You have a few options regarding who should provide this vital service, our favorite of which is hiring a registered agent service.
+You have a few options regarding who should provide this vital service, our favorite of which is hiring a resident agent service.

 These companies will serve as your resident agent in exchange for an annual fee, keeping your business in compliance with state law by receiving documents like service of process, tax documents, reminders when your Annual Report is coming due, and more.

-In Kansas, there are quite a few reputable companies offering registered agent service, which can make it difficult to determine which company is your best choice.
-That’s why we took a deep dive into all of your options to create this list of the best Kansas registered agent services.
+In Kansas, there are quite a few reputable companies offering resident agent service, which can make it difficult to determine which company is your best choice.
+That’s why we took a deep dive into all of your options to create this list of the best Kansas resident agent services.
 Which one should you use?

 An Overview of Kansas Resident Agent Services

 Before we dig too deeply into any of these companies, we will also share a quick overview of the best options.
 After all, we know how busy you are, and you might just want to identify the best company and move on.

 At ZenBusiness, we have a highly affordable offer that appeals to a wide variety of entrepreneurs.
-For just $99 for the first year ($199 after that), ZenBusiness will serve as your registered agent in Kansas, providing reliable service at a fair price.
-ZenBusiness has thousands of positive reviews, it’s a socially conscious company, and it offers solid customer support.
+For just $99 for the first year ($199 after that), ZenBusiness will serve as your resident agent in Kansas, providing reliable service at a fair price.
+ZenBusiness has thousands of positive reviews, we’re a socially conscious company, and we offer solid customer support.
 What’s not to like?

 However, it’s not all about ZenBusiness.
-We also appreciate what several other companies have to offer for Kansas registered agent service, especially Northwest Registered Agent and Incfile.
+Some of our competitors also have intriguing offers for Kansas resident agent service, including Northwest Registered Agent and Incfile.
 Is one of them a better fit for your business?
 Or is hiring ZenBusiness the right call?
 Read on to find out!

-What Does Kansas Law Say About Registered Agents?
+What Does Kansas Law Say About Resident Agents?

-Each state has its own rules and regulations surrounding registered agents.
+Each state has its own rules and regulations surrounding resident agents.
 For the most part, these laws are fairly similar, but it’s always worth taking a look to see what Kansas requires.